MASLAB/kitbot-how-to/README.md

 VSCode has an extension to remotely connect to the Pi's and open its folders directly on VSCode.
 The extension is available here: https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh

 Install and follow the [Getting started](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh#getting-started) note with simple SSH host setup.

+## Current folders
+Currently, the Pi has 2 folders in the home (`~/`) directory:
+1. `raspi-setup` - Setup folder with all the scripts that were used to set up the Pi and update scripts to update Raven's firmware and MASLAB software library.
+2. `ros_ws` - A ROS2 workspace that is linked to your team's [MASLAB GitHub repository](https://github.mit.edu/maslab-2025).

 ## Raven Setup
 Raven board is completely new!
 That also means it comes with no firmware installed.
 Therefore, we need to install deploy the firmware by running this command on the Pi: